Valentin Konovalov

-Valentin Olegovich Konovalov (Валенти́н Оле́гович Конова́лов; born November 30, 1987) is a Russian politician who has served as the Head of Khakassia since 2018.
+Valentin Olegovich Konovalov (Валенти́н Оле́гович Конова́лов; born November 30, 1987) is a Russian politician who has served as the Head of Khakassia since 15 November 2018.

 He was a local politician before assuming the office.

 A member of the Communist Party, he was supported by the right-wing LDPR in his successful bid to unseat the incumbent head Viktor Zimin of the ruling United Russia party, highlighting a rise in anti-establishment sentiment in the country during the period.
 Coordinated efforts to prevent him from winning the second round garnered national attention, with a similar situation occurring during his successful bid for re-election in 2023.
 Konovalov has described tackling corruption as the focus of his governorship.

-Early life and education
+Biography

 Valentin Konovalov was born on November 30, 1987, in Okhotsk, Khabarovsk Krai.
 When he was a child, he moved to Norilsk, Krasnoyarsk Krai, with his parents, both engineers, where he completed his education.

 He went on to study at Khakassian State University in Abakan, Khakassia.

-Earlier career
+In 2007, he joined the Communist Party of the Russian Federation.

+In 2009, he joined the Komsomol in Russia and served as the first secretary of the Khakass branch of the Komsomol until 2012.

 In 2014, he was elected first Secretary of the Committee of the Abakan city branch of the Communist party.

+Since 2010, he has been a member of the Bureau of the Committee of the Khakass regional branch of the Communist Party of the Russian Federation.

+In 2010, he graduated from the University with a degree in public law.
+He continued his postgraduate studies with a degree in Theory and History of State and Law, History of Legal Doctrines.

+Since 2011, he has been working as a legal adviser at the newspaper «Pravda Khakassia».

+In 2011 head of the legal service of the Khakass regional office Communist Party of the Russian Federation.

+From 2011 to 2013, he was a voting member of the Election Commission of the Republic of Khakassia.

+From 2013 to 2018, he served as a deputy of the City Council Abakana.